In the stillness of restorative practice, we aren’t just resting; we are remembering the architecture of our own peace.

 • Language: Communicate with clarity

-• Sequencing: Decoding the relationship between poses
+• Sequencing: Decoding the relationship between poses and artful transitions

 • Self-Empathy: Trust yourself first